 Wind line.
 An imaginary line from the desired landing area, extending directly along the direction the wind is blowing.

 Wing loading.
 The ratio of weight born by a wing to its surface area.
-In the US, divide your exit weight in pounds by the square footage of the canopy.
+In the US, divide your exit weight in pounds by the square footage of